jordenc/com.onkyo/README.md

 Control your Onkyo network-enabled receiver using the Homey by Athom B.V.
 Only recent network-enabled receivers will work (TX-NR series).
 This app uses ISCP to control your receiver.

+Pioneer VSX-receivers that have support for the Onkyo eISCP protocol are also supported

 **Want to show your appreciation for this app?
 A donation is possible via http://www.d2c.nl **

 Enables the following actions to use in your flows: